 Two, if we replace the word Jesus with “God” in the following Bible verses, they will read as:

-“Now when GOD was born in Bethlehem of Judea in the days of Herod…” (Mt 2:1)
+“Now when GOD was born in Bethlehem of Judea in the days of Herod…” (Matt.2:1)

 “And GOD increased in wisdom and stature, and in favour with God and man.”
-(Lk 2:52)
+(Luke 2:52)

 II.
-As man, Jesus was the son of David (Lk 1:32) but as Deity, He is David’s Lord (Ps.
+As Man, Jesus was the son of David (Lk.
+1:32) but as Deity, He is David’s Lord (Ps.
 110:1).
-Quoting this, Jesus asked “If David call him Lord, how is he his son?” to show the distinction between His Deity and His humanity (Mt 22:45).
-Similarly, as Man, Jesus is Mary’s son but as Deity He is her Lord.
+Quoting this, Jesus asked “If David call him Lord, how is he his son?” to show the distinction between His Deity and His humanity (see Matt.
+22:45).
+In other words, as Man, Jesus is Mary’s son but as Deity, He is her Lord.